vidaud/seta/seta-doc/docs/setup/docker-architecture.md

 ## Docker architecture

 Docker uses a client-server architecture.
 The *Docker client* talks to the *Docker daemon*, which does the heavy lifting of building, running, and distributing the Docker containers.
 The Docker client and daemon can run on the same system, or connect a Docker client to a remote Docker daemon.
 The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
 Another Docker client is *Docker Compose*, that allows to work with applications consisting of a set of containers.

-- **The Docker daemon**:  The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.

-- **The Docker client**:  The Docker client (docker) is the primary way that many Docker users interact with Docker.

-- **Docker objects**:  When using Docker, this creates and uses images, containers, networks, volumes, plugins, and other objects.

-    a) ^^Images^^:  An image is a read-only template with instructions for creating a Docker container.
-Often, an image is based on another image, with some additional customization.

-    b) ^^Containers^^:  A container is a runnable instance of an image.
-It is possible to create, start, stop, move, or delete a container using the Docker API or CLI.
-A container can also connect to one or more networks, attach storage to it, or even create a new image based on its current state.

-    c) ^^Docker registries^^:  A Docker registry stores Docker images.
-Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
-Also, it is possible to create a private registry.

-When using the docker pull or docker run commands, the required images are pulled from the configured registry.
-When using the docker push command, the image is pushed to the configured registry.

 ## Docker Desktop